Why we need to "bee" engaged

-May 20th is World Bee Day, an opportunity for all of us to recognize the important and severely underrated role bees play in food security, as well as reflect on opportunities to promote sustainable beekeeping.
+On May 20th, Canadian Feed The Children (CFTC) celebrated World Bee Day.
+It was a valuable opportunity for all of us to recognize the important and severely underrated role bees play in food security, as well as reflect on opportunities to promote sustainable beekeeping throughout the year.

 Did you know that 3 out of 4 crops that produce fruits, nuts, or seeds that we consume as food depend on pollinators like bees?
 Bees also help increase crop yields and provide additional agricultural income, which is crucial for smallholder farmers who need to feed their families.

-At Canadian Feed The Children (CFTC), we have seen just how far the impact of bees extends.
+At CFTC, we have seen just how far the impact of bees extends.
 With donations from dedicated CFTC supporters, families we partner with around the world are setting up their own beekeeping businesses to help their children thrive.
 Read more about how Zeena’s beekeeping opened sweet, new opportunities for her and her children in Ghana.

 A sticky situation